Building Your Personal Brand Identity: the Essentials not to Miss

 Lady Gaga has achieved huge success in the music industry very quickly, and much of this is due to her strong brand.
 Gaga's brand makes her audience feel accepted, understood, and a part of something important.

-Unlike many famous people, Lady Gaga stays in character all of the time.
-Even her co-stars say that it seems like Gaga sleeps in fishnets and heels.
-You might think that people know Gaga for her outrageous outfits that hold attention, but she has something more magnetic than her costumes.
+Besides, she is constantly changing her appearance, but still, unlike most celebrities, Lady Gaga consistently stays in character, with co-stars noting she seems to live in fishnets and heels.
+While her outrageous outfits attract attention, her magnetic appeal goes beyond her costumes.
 Besides, she is constantly changing her appearance but still stays Lady Gaga.

-Her message to fans sounds like “Love yourself, free yourself, be whoever you want to be.”
+Her key message to fans sounds like “Love yourself, free yourself, be whoever you want to be.”

 Oprah Winfrey